sdk.lusid.api.orders_api.OrdersApi

 • filter (str) – Expression to filter the result set.
 Read more about filtering results from LUSID here: https://support.lusid.com/filtering-results-from-lusid.

 • property_keys (List[str]) – A list of property keys from the “Orders” domain to decorate onto each order.
 These take the format {domain}/{scope}/{code} e.g. “Orders/system/Name”.
+All properties, except derived properties, are returned by default, without specifying here.

 • async_req (bool, optional) – Whether to execute the request asynchronously.